octopus-network/omnity-docs/docs/Rich-Swap/guide.md

   },
 )
 ```
-You could find the response definition on RichSwap dashboard mentioned above.
+You could find the response definition on Rich Swap dashboard mentioned above.
 Let's break it down here.

 - The `output` is the offer that the pool provides.
 In the case, the pool tells us that we will get 3834248 "840000:846" which represents HOPE•YOU•GET•RICH.
 - The `nonce` will be used later to submit `invoke`.